katiepark/katiepark.github.io/portfolio/_posts/2018-01-31-refugees-in-their-own-country.md

 tags:
   - npr
 ---
-This is the rare project where Visuals worked closely with the reporter of this story to shape the narrative and form of the story.
-In addition to that, I worked on the design, development and graphics.
+We were lucky for Visuals to be involved early enough in this project that we were able to help shape the format of the narrative.
+We wanted to provide users with a base level of knowledge about the conflict in Georgia before immersing them in each individual's experience.